citp/privacy-policy-historical/s/so/sod/sodahead.com.md

-> *The following text is extracted and transformed from the sodahead.com privacy policy that was archived on 2011-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111222230248id_/http%3A//www.sodahead.com/about-us/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sodahead.com privacy policy that was archived on 2012-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120624043542id_/http%3A//www.sodahead.com/about-us/privacy) for the most accurate reproduction.*

 # SodaHead.com - Privacy

-Date Last Modified: October 19, 2011.
+Date Last Modified: May , 2012.

 SodaHead, Inc. ("SodaHead") recognizes that its visitors, members, users, and others who use the Website at www.SodaHead.com (the "SodaHead Website"), (collectively or individually you, your, "Users") value their privacy.
 This Privacy Notice provides important information about the use and disclosure of User information collected on the SodaHead Website.
 SodaHead provides this Privacy Notice to help you understand what information SodaHead collects and how that information will be used.